 Those who start a migraine diet are often surprised to find their meal replacements and protein shakes have to go out the window.
 What makes these protein powders a potential migraine trigger?
 And what is the best protein powder for migraine sufferers?
 Well, the answer is kind of tricky.

-For people following a migraine diet like Heal Your Headache, there are forms of glutamate that need to be strictly avoided during the elimination period.
+For people following a migraine diet like Heal Your Headache, there are certain forms of glutamate that should be avoided during the elimination period.
 Often these names come with “protein” or “isolate” at the end of them.

 For instance, you’ll see these in many common protein powders and diet shakes: